 Before you go any farther, take the time to check out the free Episode 2 audio (50 minutes) about producing stand-up comedy material.

-Like most everything else in life, there is a hard way and an easy way to approach becoming a comedian and developing the comedy routine that will blow audiences away.
+Like most everything else in life, there is a hard way and there’s an easy way to approach becoming a comedian and developing the comedy routine that will blow audiences away.

 Just know that you don’t have to “write jokes” in order to be able to develop and deliver high level, big laugh stand-up comedy material in record time that is based on the comedy talent you already have.